johnwbyrd/llvm-mos/README.md

 to emulate gas's behavior when compiling assembly code, it is unclear what size this undertaking might be.

-Remaining to be done at the assembly level: all things related to symbol handling, including labels, fixups, and relaxation.
+Remaining to be done at the assembly level: more things related to symbol handling, including relaxation.
+The assembler seems to be emitting fixups more or less correctly.

 Linker script formats in ca65 are sufficiently different from the GNU linker script format, that I will probably just rewrite some cl65 linker scripts in an LLVM-compatible format.
 We can probably copy the linker sections and meanings from cc65 though, since they've put a lot of work into getting cc65 compatible with tons of existing 6502 platforms.
 The 6502's 8-bit relative branching instructions should play very nicely with LLVM's relaxation logic, as every B** instruction can be substituted for a slightly more expensive opposite B** instruction, plus an absolute JMP.

 The LLVM codegen functions are all stubbed.
 Current strategy for codegen is to choose 32 or 64 consecutive zero-page locations, and treat them all